IanaLois/the-vegan-archive/README.md

 - [DrawSQL](https://drawsql.app/diagrams) was used to design the database diagram.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
+- [WhiteNoise](https://whitenoise.readthedocs.io/en/latest/index.html) was used to serve the static files.
 - Project images were sourced from [Pexels](https://www.pexels.com/) and [Freepik](https://www.freepik.com/).

 ### **Database**